serverlessworkflow/specification/dsl.md

 - [Wait](dsl-reference.md#wait), used to pause or wait for a specified duration before proceeding to the next task.

 To ensure they conform to the DSL, runtimes **should** pass all the feature conformance test scenarii defined in the [ctk](ctk/README.md).

+##### Secret

+Secrets are sensitive information required by a workflow to securely access protected resources or services.
+They provide a way to securely store and manage credentials, tokens, or other sensitive data used during workflow execution.

+Runtime **must** implement a mechanism capable of providing the workflow with the data contained within the defined secrets.
+If a workflow attempts to access a secret to which it does not have access rights or which does not exist, runtimes **must** raise an error with type `https://serverlessworkflow.io/spec/1.0.0/errors/authorization` and status `403`.

 #### Scheduling